openshift/enhancements/enhancements/baremetal/enable-baremetal-on-other-platforms.md

 Allow Baremetal Host API to be fully enabled on all platforms.

+Allow Machine API integration across platform types.
-Note that the scope of this epic is only enablement of the Metal3 BaremetalHost API and associated controller/services - the centralized host management flow currently interacts directly via this API without any Machine API integration.
+- The centralized host management flow currently interacts directly via this API without any Machine API integration.
+- This means further work will be required via a future enhancement to enable the single cluster case where a combination of e.g VM controlplane and Baremetal workers is desired.

 ## Proposal